alpinebuster/as-docs/content/as/themes.md

 Once you are happy with your theme, you can export it as a file using the `Export Theme` button in the dialog handle bar.
 You can personally share the file with friends.
-If you want to share the theme with the Blockbench community, you can post it in the #bb-themes channel on the [Blockbench Discord server](https://discord.gg/blockbench).
+If you want to share the theme with the AS community, you can post it in the #as-themes channel on the [AS Chat Server](https://chat.alpinebuster.top/as).
 Make sure to include a name, description and preview image.